Welcome to the Pennsylvania Hospital Residency Program in Obstetrics and Gynecology.

 Over 5,000 babies are born at Pennsylvania Hospital annually.
 The residents are involved in the management of all patients.
 In July 2008, a "laborist model" for attending coverage on the labor and delivery unit was instituted.
 The laborist system means that for any 24-hour shift, there are two attending physicians on staff whose only responsibility is to oversee the labor and delivery floor.
 The laborist model has led to improved attending-resident collaboration with the ultimate goal of improving patient safety.

-Residents gain outpatient experience through subspecialty rotations and working at Women and Children's Health Services (WCHS), the resident-run clinic.
-One-fifth of our patients receive their care at WCHS, where there are about 15,000 outpatient visits per year.
+Residents gain outpatient experience through subspecialty rotations and working at Women and Children's Health Services (LCWH), the resident-run practice.
+One-fifth of our patients receive their care at LCWH, where there are about 15,000 outpatient visits per year.
 The volume of patients at the clinic provides residents with the unique experience of operating a high volume clinic and being the primary physician for patients with a wide variety of obstetric and gynecologic issues.
+We also promote and provide care to the large Latina population in the area through Latina Community Health Services.